azavea/raster-vision/docs/quickstart.rst

 Predict Packages
 ----------------

 To immediately use Raster Vision with a fully trained model, one can make use of the pretrained models in our `Model Zoo <https://github.com/azavea/raster-vision-examples#model-zoo>`_.
+However, be warned that these models probably won't work well on imagery taken in a different city, with a different ground sampling distance, or different sensor.

 For example, to perform semantic segmentation using a MobileNet-based DeepLab model that has been pretrained for Las Vegas, one can type: